How much is an Extended Warranty on a Used Car?

 being driven to a call center.
 And, with olive there is no waiting period.
 You can quote today and be covered tomorrow.
 Best of all, our products, customer service, and reputation for excellence have earned us an A+ rating with the Better Business Bureau and we have partnered with some of the insurance industry’s largest companies to back us.
 We’re in the business of helping you live life covered!

 We know this is a lot of information for you to consider.
-We hope we helped to line out the differences and the benefits to buying an extended warranty for your used car.
+We hope we helped to line out the differences and the benefits to buying an extended warranty solution for your used car.
 Best of luck in both car shopping and when considering buying an extended warranty.

 Take your insurance coverage to the next level at gogetolive.com.
 If you have additional questions feel free to call one of our Coverage Advocates, they are available Mon – Fri by calling 866.822.8691.